-SECTION D.2: BALANCE OF PAYMENTS AND INTERNATIONAL INVESTMENTS POSITION liabilities to, the ROW.
-Specifically, it records transactions in goods, services and income, as well as changes in ownership and other holdings of financial instruments, including monetary gold, Special Drawing Rights (SDRs) and claims on, and liabilities to, the ROW.
-The BOP also records current transfers - the provision or receipt of an economic value without the acceptance or relinquishing of something of equal value, or quid pro quo.
+SECTION D.2: BALANCE OF PAYMENTS AND INTERNATIONAL INVESTMENTS POSITION

+The BOP is defined as a systematic record of economic and financial transactions for a given period between residents of an economy and non-residents.
+These transactions involve the provision and receipts of real resources and changes in claims on, and liabilities to, the ROW.
+Specifically, it records transactions in goods, services, primary income and secondary income, as well as changes in ownership and other holdings of financial instruments, including monetary gold, Special Drawing Rights (SDRs) and claims on, and liabilities to, the ROW.
+The secondary income captures personal transfers - the provision or receipt of an economic value without the acceptance or relinquishing of something of equal value, or quid pro quo.